 CONTAINERS: Eucomis grow well in pots and planters.
 Simply fill a pot with coarse, well-drained soil mix and plant the bulbs.
 For a nice, full display, plant 3 bulbs in a 12" pot.

-Grow eucomis in loose, well-drained soil.
-Heavy or soggy soil may cause the bulbs to rot.
-At the start of the growing season, it's best to keep the soil barely moist.
-Once the plant has several leaves, start watering consistently, keeping the soil relatively moist until after flowering.
+Before the bulbs sprout, keep the soil barely moist.
+Once the plant has several leaves, begin watering consistently, keeping the soil relatively moist until after flowering.

-In late summer, flower stalks emerge from the center of the plant and will rise to a height of 12-18".
+When the flower stalks emerge from the center of the plant, they will rise to a height of 12-18".
 Each flower is a column of florets, crowned with a topknot of tiny leaves.
 The florets open slowly from the bottom up, over a period of 3 weeks or more.
 After the petals drop, they are replaced by attractive seed capsules.
+You can either leave the spent flowers attached or remove them.

 A dose of liquid fertilizer every 2-3 weeks will help keep eucomis plants lush and vigorous.

-Where eucomis is hardy, the bulbs can be left right in the ground to bloom again the following summer.
-The bulbs should stay relatively dry while they are dormant, so avoid planting in soggy soil.
-In zone 7, mulching the soil surface in the fall will help protect the bulbs from freezing.
+In areas where eucomis is winter hardy (zones 7-10), the bulbs can be left right in the ground to bloom again the following summer.
+Allow the foliage to die back naturally at the end of the season.
+While the bulbs are dormant, they should stay relatively dry, so avoid planting eucomis in soggy soil.
+In zone 7, mulching the soil surface in the fall will help protect the bulbs from extreme cold.

 Gardeners in cool climates (zones 3-6) can treat eucomis bulbs as annuals.
 Simply discard the bulbs at the end of the growing season and plant new ones next spring.
 Alternatively, you can dig up the bulbs and store them indoors for the winter.

 If you want to store the bulbs indoors, cut off the flower stalk after flowering and allow the foliage to continue growing until it either dies back naturally or is at risk of being frosted.
-If the bulbs are in the ground, dig them up and gently remove the soil from around the bulb.
+If the bulbs are in the ground, dig them up after the first frost, keeping the foliage attached.
 Let the plant dry in a warm, protected area until the foliage has withered.
-If your eucomis are in pots, just bring the pots indoors.
 Store the dormant bulbs at 45-50°F until it's time to replant them in the spring.
+If your eucomis are in pots, simply bring the pots indoors.
+Replant them in fresh soil next spring.